 Alaska News

-A massive international technology outage knocked Alaska’s emergency calling system offline for hours and continues to delay a handful of flights and other services, including state courts and some hospital functions.
+A massive international technology outage knocked Alaska’s emergency calling system offline for hours and disrupted air travel and other services, including state courts and some hospital functions.

-Airports in Anchorage and Fairbanks were experiencing multiple flight delays with several cancellations across multiple airlines at Ted Stevens Anchorage International, according to state transportation officials.
-Delays and cancellations were expected to continue into Saturday as airlines resumed operations.
+Airports in Anchorage and Fairbanks experienced multiple flight delays with several cancellations across multiple airlines at Ted Stevens Anchorage International, according to state transportation officials.
+Delays and cancellations extended into Saturday as airlines resumed operations.

-Alaska Airlines said it was not significantly affected by the outage, according to Ted Stevens International airport spokesman Erik Peterson.
-Other airlines reported the following delays or cancellations out of Anchorage, he said: Delta Air Lines had four flight cancellations; United Airlines had three cancellations; and American Airlines had one delay.
+Alaska Airlines wasn’t significantly affected by the outage, according to Ted Stevens International Airport spokesman Erik Peterson.
+Other airlines reported the following delays or cancellations out of Anchorage, he said Friday morning: Delta Air Lines had four flight cancellations; United Airlines had three cancellations; and American Airlines had one delay.

 ADVERTISEMENT